cherryisaac/Snake-Game/README.md

 My Snake-Game - Freelance Java Project by Isaac Cherry

-The goal of the user:
+The goal of the player:
 - To collect as many apples as possible

 Latest Update 1/29/23: